molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Synchronous jQuery object</aside>

 1. `link` is a synchronous value.
-Inside the `each` callback, we are back in synchronous JavaScript land.
+Inside the `each` callback, we are in synchronous JavaScript land.
 (We could do asynchronous operations here, but there is no need.)

 2. `link` has the type `JQuery<HTMLElement>`.
 This is an element wrapped with the popular jQuery library.
 Cypress chose jQuery because many JavaScript developers are already familiar with it.
 To read the `href` attribute, we use `link.attr('href')`.

 3. We cannot use Cypress’ `should` method since it only exists on Cypress Chainers.
 But we are dealing with a jQuery object here.
-We have to use a standard Chai assertions – `expect` or `assert` style, to be specific.
+We have to use a standard Chai assertion – `expect` or `assert` style.
 We use `expect` together with `to.contain`.

 This brings us to: